cbotman/dear-automaton/README.md

                         set the initial state (e.g. --state 01101110) -p PAD_LEFT, --pad-left PAD_LEFT
-                        pads the initial state (wtih zeroes) to this length (e.g. --pad-left=20) --off OFF             character to show when a cell is off (default is a blank space) --on ON               character to show when a cell is on (default is X)
+                        pads the initial state (wtih zeroes) to this length (e.g. --pad-left=20) --counter             show the iteration count
+  --off OFF             character to show when a cell is off (e.g. default is a blank space) --on ON               character to show when a cell is on (e.g. default is X)
 ```
-Example: Set the initial state (19 zeros and a one):
+**Example:** Set the initial state (19 zeros and a one):
 ```
 ./elementary.py --state 1 --pad-left 20
                    X